Guidance on Committee Fees and Expenses

 On this pageSkip the menu of subheadings on this page.

 Travel costs are a substantial part of FSA expenditures, and it is essential that all costs are managed efficiently and effectively.
-This makes it important that FSA staff travel only when necessary and, where possible, use the most cost-effective method of transport.
+This makes it important that FSA Committee members travel only when necessary and, where possible, use the most cost-effective method of transport.
 All expenditure on business travel should be justified and auditable in terms of the use of public funds and authorised only where it is in the FSA’s interests.
-There should be no situation which might arise to give legitimate criticism that FSA staff are benefiting at taxpayers’ expense.
+There should be no situation which might arise to give legitimate criticism that members are benefiting at taxpayers’ expense.

-- staff should only travel when there is a business need and video / tele-conferencing is not suitable
+- Members should only travel when there is a business need and video / tele-conferencing is not suitable

-- staff should always book through the FSA travel provider.
-Where travel is by train, standard class travel must be used
+- Where travel is by train, standard class travel must be used

-- where air travel is essential, approval is needed
+- Where air travel is essential, approval is needed at least two weeks in advance from the Secretariat.

 Exceptions to the policy